Clinet/clinet/README.md

 If Clinet ever crashes from a panic, custom-made panic recovery will save the crash message to `crash.txt` and the stack trace to `stacktrace.txt` in the bot's working directory.
 When Clinet is next started up, it will send the crash message and the file of the stack trace to the user specified in the configuration option `botOwnerID` and proceed to delete the two files.

 Running Clinet by itself will spawn a "master" process with a few small jobs: Spawning a "bot" process, restarting the "bot" process if it exits for any reason, and closing the "bot" process if the "master" process ever exits for any reason.
 This is to ensure that, even if the "bot" process crashes, Clinet can continue running and instantly report the crash to the user specified in the configuration option `botOwnerID`.

+### States

+If you close Clinet after running it long enough for it to merely exist on Discord, you'll notice a new folder called `state`.
+This folder contains "states" of various structs within Clinet's memory, stored in JSON format.
+Upon reopening Clinet, these state files are then loaded into memory so Clinet can (for the most part) return to its original "state" before it was closed.
+States were added as helpers to panic recovery so users can continue with what they were doing.

 ----